fares-data-build-tool/fdbt-ui-automation/README.md

 From your IDE terminal run 'source awstfn-mfa tfn-test <AWS_USERNAME>' and login with your MFA code

-The pack can then be run remotely using 'mvn test -P remote-chrome' or by editing the host within /src/test/properties/env.properties to remote
+The pack can then be run remotely using 'mvn test -P remote-<browser>' or by editing the host within /src/test/properties/env.properties to remote

 ### Aim